azarboon/cheat-sheet-aws/README.md

 # Tricky tips for AWS Solutions Architect Associate certification exam (concise cheat sheet)

+### API Gateway

+API Gateway can directly access serveral services (e.g. DynamoDB) using proxy and mapping (no need for Lambda etc. in between)

+Access controls:
+* IAM permissions: great for users/roles that are already within in your account.
+Does both authentication and authorization.
+Leverages Signature Version 4.
+* Lambda/custom authorizer: Returns IAM policy so its flexible.
+Good for 3rd party auth (OAuth, SAML, etc).
+Does both authentication and authorization.
+* Cognito User Pool: no need to write any custom code.
+Only authentication, no authorization

+Supported API types:
+* RESTful: stateless client-server communication
+* WebSocket APIs: stateful full-duplex communication

+Throttling:
+* AWS throttling limits: Applies to all accounts and clients in a region.
+* Per-account limits: Applies to all APIs in an account in a Region.
+* Per-API, per-stage: applied at the API method level for a stage, and applies to **all** customers using the method.
+* Per-client throttling limits: using API keys

+API Gateway edge-optimized leverages Cloudfront, and is good for global clients.
+However, the gateway itself stays in one reigon.

+API cache can be applied for a stage not for a method.

 ### Security Group vs Network ACL

 SG supports only allow rules (you can't explicitly deny any a traffic).
 All rules evaluated.
 To enable pinging, allow ICMP protocol.
 In peered VPCs, you can reference SGs which are across different accounts but within same region.